DarylDohner/MS-Coding-Club/Get_Started.md

   2) Code Folders are for code.
 I like code.
 Folders like code.
 Make us happy.
   3) No 'Five Nights at Freddys'.
 That stuff freaks me out.
 Oh, and no Comic Sans.
 Just as bad.
   4) REMEMBER: The NSA is constantly monitoring anything you put on the internet.
 Wouldn't it be a shame when you're running for President and 'that post' is the headline on CNN?
+  5) Legal Note: All code in here is under no liscence, therefore there is no blanket liscence or copyright, meaning that, you could, in theory, put a copyright on your code, but that would violate Important Thing #1, so if there's anything so important to you that you want to copyright it, make a different account and post it there.
 ```